 However, if each coordinator transmits its beacon with a different TC, even if a collision occurs, we can expect that the next beacon will not collide.

-It may be desirable if the values of TC are relatively prime or have a large greatest common multiple.
+It may be desirable if the values of TC are relative prime or have a large greatest common multiple.

 Figure 1 Collision Avoidance of Control Beacon with Different Beacon Interval